8bitbuddhist/PixelMaestro/docs/canvas.md

 ```

 ### Drawing Rectangles
-The `draw_rect()` method draws a box with the specified origin, size, and whether to `fill` the box or just draw the outline.
+The `draw_rect()` method draws a simple box with the specified origin, size, and whether to `fill` the box or just draw the outline.

 ```c++
 // Draw the outline of a 10 x 10 rectangle